-The state, county, and city are working with their legislatures to fund the projects assigned to them.
-The Port of Seattle is also committed to fund replacement of the viaduct's southern mile, which is a project that will improve port terminal operations.
+The state, county, and city are working to fund the projects assigned to them.
+The Port of Seattle is also committed to funding a portion of the replacement of the viaduct's southern mile, which is a project that will improve port terminal operations.